What is National Pension System (NPS)?

 For the non-government funds, the fee of fund management has been increased from 0.0009 % of the assets managed to 0.25%.
 For the government funds, the fee has been modified to 0.0102 from April this year.
 POPs are permitted to charge rupees hundred plus 0.25 % of the total amount invested.
 Prior to this, the fee is rupees twenty.

-As per the current rules, around sixty percent deposit on maturity could be withdraw.
-While the remaining forty percent can be used to purchasing the annuity.
+As per the current rules, around sixty percent deposit on maturity could be withdrawn while the remaining 40% can be used to purchasing the annuity.
 Currently, annuity insurance plans based returns are not tax-free.
 To exempt the NPS funds from the tax during withdrawal, the direct tax code makes plans.
 The tax during the withdrawal is an obstacle in making the NPS the top pension scheme.

 Another problem is restrictions during the withdrawal from the Tier – I account, the pensions saving primary account.
 After the maturity, you can withdraw only the sixty percent of the funds, the remaining forty percent can be used to purchase the annuity.
 Tax is not exempted on such returns.

 Also, the annuity has to be purchased from one of the six PFRDA authorized insurers.
 Alternatives to select from the number of annuity providers are few as the LIC have the seventy percent share in the market.